Atlantic City Domestic Violence Charges Defense Lawyer

-- A spouse
+- Former spouse

 - Any person who is currently a household member

-Additionally, the New Jersey Prevention of Domestic Violence Act of 1991 provides that a those who have a child in common with another, a woman who is pregnant, or a person who is in a dating relationship with another can be subjected to domestic abuse
+Additionally, the New Jersey Prevention of Domestic Violence Act of 1991 provides that a those who have a child in common with another, a woman who is pregnant, or a person who is in a dating relationship with another can be subjected to domestic abuse.

 Under New Jersey law, a law enforcement officer is required to arrest a suspect and sign a criminal complaint where: a person claims to have been the victim of domestic violence inflicted by the suspect, or when the office has sufficient evidence to believe that such violence occurred.
 Additionally, an officer must make an arrest when the victim shows signs of injury, where there is an arrest warrant, where the suspect has violated a domestic violence restraining order, or where the officer has sufficient cause to believe that a weapon was used in committing a domestic violence crime.

 If a person has been the victim of domestic violence, they will often file a domestic violence restraining order to protect themselves from the offender.
 A restraining order is an order issued by a court that is intended to protect the victim of domestic violence.
 In domestic violence cases a judge can issue an emergency restraining order which can: